d-matrix-ai/dmx-compressor/docs/numerics.rst

 Block floating point
 ~~~~~~~~~~~~~~~~~~~~

-This is a block floating point format, with each element having a ``n``-bit signed integer significand and a ``8``-bit shared exponent.
+This is a block floating point format, with each element having a ``n``-bit signed integer significand and an ``8``-bit shared exponent.

 Blocks are groups of ``b`` contiguous elements along tensor dimension ``d``.